Multiple Sclerosis Centers of Excellence

 1. Clinical Care

-Improving the clinical care of Veterans with MS by developing a national network of VA MS Regional and Support Programs.
+Improving the clinical care of Veterans with MS by developing a national network of MS providers in VHA.
 Advocating for appropriate and safe use of MS therapies, as well as monitoring, through collaborations with the national VA Pharmacy Benefits Management Service.
 Providing national consultation services to VA health care providers.
 Mentoring fellows, residents, and medical students on MS clinical care practices.

 2. Research and Development